gceegdgoc/gdgoc-gcee/README.md

 # Admin Panel

-The admin dashboard provides administrative controls for the GDGoC GCEE website.
+The admin dashboard provides administrative controls for the GCEE Tech Hub website.

 Admin access should be protected and must not expose sensitive credentials to the frontend.